 UN Women stands behind women’s equal participation in all aspects of life, focusing on four priority areas:

 - Ending violence against women: Violence against women and girls is a grave violation of human rights.
 Its impact ranges from immediate to long-term multiple physical, sexual and mental consequences for women and girls, including death.
 UN Women responds to violence against women and girls in all its forms – from domestic violence, trafficking to violence in public places.

 - Promoting Leadership and Participation: Women are underrepresented as voters, as well as in leading positions, whether in elected offices, civil services, the private sector or academia.
 This occurs despite their proven abilities as leaders and agents of change, and their right to participate equally in democratic governance.
 UN Women advocates for greater participation of women in politics and decision-making.
 By working with 67,000 elected women leaders in five states, UN Women was able to ensure that more women participated in local village councils.

 - National Planning and Budgeting: National plans, policies, institutions and budgets are where governments begin to translate commitments to women into practical progress towards gender equality.
 Too often, however, they overlook measures to ensure that public services respond to women’s needs and priorities.
-UN Women works with economists, planners, government officials, bankers and the Indian Planning Commission to ensure that policies and budgets reflect the needs of women across the country.
+UN Women works with economists, planners, government officials, bankers and planning bodies such as NITI Aayog to ensure that policies and budgets reflect the needs of women across the country.